InternetFreedomFoundation/archive/content/post/privacyofthepeople-small-borrowers-and-digital-lending-apps.md

 +++
 author = 'Simrandeep Singh'
-categories = ['PrivacyofThePeople', 'finance', 'Data Protection', 'data security'] date = 2021-11-08T07:19:22Z description = ''
-draft = false
-slug = 'privacyofthepeople-small-borrowers-and-digital-lending-apps'
+categories = ['PrivacyofThePeople', 'finance', 'Data Protection', 'data security', 'Banking and Finance'] date = 2021-11-08T07:19:22Z description = '' draft = false slug = 'privacyofthepeople-small-borrowers-and-digital-lending-apps'
 summary = 'In the latest post in our #PrivacyOfThePeople series, we look at the impact of the Personal Data Protection Bill, 2019 on digital lending application users.
-We examine both illegal and ‘legal’ lending apps and look at how the data protection bill will impact digital lending.' tags = ['PrivacyofThePeople', 'finance', 'Data Protection', 'data security'] title = '#PrivacyOfThePeople: Small borrowers and digital lending apps'
+We examine both illegal and ‘legal’ lending apps and look at how the data protection bill will impact digital lending.' tags = ['PrivacyofThePeople', 'finance', 'Data Protection', 'data security', 'Banking and Finance'] title = '#PrivacyOfThePeople: Small borrowers and digital lending apps'

 +++